alljoyn/extras-webdocs/docs/develop/building/android/build-source.md

 http://developer.android.com/guide/developing/projects/projects-eclipse.html

-NOTE: If the plug-in cannot find the SDK executable, it displays an error and then prompts  for its location.
+**NOTE:** If the plug-in cannot find the SDK executable, it displays an error and then prompts  for its location.
 (Point it to where you installed the SDK.)
-Also, if you haven't already selected the packages that need installing (refer to [Installing the Android SDK][install-android-sdk]), you are prompted to do so upon launching ADT.
+Also, if you haven't already selected the packages that need installing (see [Installing the Android SDK][install-android-sdk]), you are prompted to do so upon launching ADT.

 ### Downloading the OpenSSL header files and library